It is caused by the weakening of the walls of the arteries.

 It is diagnosed when an aneurysm forms in the spleen, with a diameter greater than 1 cm.

-An aortic aneurysm forms in the aorta, which is the largest blood vessel in the body.
+An aortic aneurysm forms in the aorta, the largest blood vessel in the body.

-Due to its large size, it is a fairly common site for aneurysm to occur.
+Due to its large size, it is a fairly common site for an aneurysm.

 Thoracic aortic aneurysm

-If an aneurysm develops in the chest cavity, then it is called a thoracic aortic aneurysm.
+If an aneurysm develops in the chest cavity, it is called a thoracic aortic aneurysm.

 A thoracic aortic aneurysm affects the aorta in the chest.